DonnieData/Election_Analysis/README.md

 ## Analysis Overview
 The analysis of the election show that:
 - There were 369,711 total votes cast
+- Denver county had the most votes
 - There were 3 candidates who received votes in the election
-- The winning candidate won with 73.8% (272,892) of the votes
+- The winning candidate Diana Degatte, won with 73.8% (272,892) of the votes

 ## Analysis Results